noahehall/theBookOfNoah/_aws.md

         git clone https://github.com/acloudguru/s3
       ```

+## VPC
+### basics
+  - VPC: virtual private cloud: i.e. its just a datacenter
+    + a virtual network environment isolated from the other AWS infrastructure
+    +
+  - are in a region, and can be in multiple availability zones in a single region
+  - use security groups and network access control lists for security
+### TERMINOLOGY
+  - public facing subnet: has internet access (e.g. for webservers)
+  - private facing subnet: no internet access (e.g. for databases)
 # USEFUL links
   - [installing aws cli](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)

 ######## KNOWN STUDY questions
+# exam
+  - 80 minutes
+  - 55 questions
+  - $150
+  - conducted online at an approved place
+  - register at webassessor.com

+# AWS
+  1. which servers are free?
+    - usually orchestration services, e.g.: cloudformation, elastic beanstalk, autoscaling, opworks
+    - however the resources they create & use are NOT FREE

 # IAM
   1. can you authenticate with active directory?
     - yes, but only with SAML